Now leaving ThriventFunds.com

 Swensen focuses on the corporate credit portion of the Fund.
 She looks for investment-grade corporates and high-quality, high yield.
 Gagne focuses on securitized bonds backed by interest-bearing loans like auto loans, student loans and mortgages.

-The high interest rate market is a great opportunity for investors to explore short maturity bonds, especially with the expectation that the U.S. Federal Reserve (Fed) may reduce interest rates two to three times in 2024.
-The Fund offers investors short duration fixed income exposure, making it less sensitive to interest rate changes.
+The current higher interest rate market is a great opportunity for investors to explore short maturity bonds, especially with the U.S. Treasury curve still fairly flat.
+The current difference between investing in 2-year U.S. Treasuries versus 10-year U.S. Treasuries is only 0.22%.
+With uncertainty around what the U.S. Federal Reserve (Fed) next move may be, the market is likely to continue to see very high volatility in interest rates.
+The Fund offers short duration fixed income exposure, making it less sensitive to interest rate changes, while still taking advantage of the higher rates.

 “The demand for short-term investments is driven by the shape of the yield curve right now,” Gagne said.
 “October 2022 was the first time we saw the yield curve invert during this cycle.
-What that means is that the two-year yield is higher than the 10-year yield point of the curve.
-You can now buy a shorter duration asset that doesn't have the same risk profile as owning something that's 10 or 30 years long.
+What that means is that the 2-year yield is higher than the 10-year yield point of the curve.
+Although the yield curve normalized in September 2024, with very little slope to the curve, you can still find very attractive yields without having to take on much interest rate risk during a period of a lot of uncertainty around tariffs, inflation and the economy.”

-Quickly rising interest rates of the past two years combined with this year’s anticipation of dropping rates keep Swensen and Gagne active in the Fund.
+Quickly rising interest rates through 2023 combined with dropping rates in 2024 and potential for more in 2025 keep Swensen and Gagne active in the Fund.

 “As the market and interest rates continue to change, the biggest tool that we have is managing to a duration,” Gagne said.
 “In 2022 and 2023, when we knew that interest rates were going to continue to go higher as the Fed was hiking, we ran the portfolio shorter than our peers.
 We had more investments in the 1- to 2-year area and less in the 4- to 5-year area.
 Now, as the Fed is done hiking, we positioned the portfolio to be more nimble and duration-neutral.
 Therefore, it gives us the ability to adjust our investments as we see fit and as we get more clarity on what the Fed is going to do.